aredridel/async-code-katas/Async Code Katas I.md

 	});
 });
 ```
+Notice that things are very isolated.
+The actual process happening is invisible, but the flow is shown as lexical scopes.

+### Break things apart

-Unnest and name the callbacks
+Unnest and name the callbacks to escape nesting hell.

 ```
 function makeThing(cb) {